A symmetry-protected topological optical lattice clock: SSH clock spectroscopy

+We compare the signals of the two protocols, i.e. $dO/d\delta$ with $O=S_z$ for Rabi and $O=I_x$ for SSH, at their respective operation points $\delta_c$, with $\Omega_R=\Omega_B$.
+We observe minimal signal reductions in both protocols as shown in \fig{clock}-(b).

-To quantify the robustness of a measurement protocol against imperfections, we calculate the clock sensitivity to $\delta$, assuming a system of $N$ non-interacting atoms: where $t_L$ is the laser interrogation time, $\varphi$ is the accumulated phase due to $\delta$, and $\hat O$ is the measured observable which gives the signal $\braket{\hat O}$, with variance $\braket{\Delta ^2 \hat O}$.
-The variance includes both the quantum noise, which is $N/4$ for non-interacting atoms, and the statistical noise $\sigma^2_s$, coming from the sensitivity of a protocol to the technical noise.
-For the collective observable measured in the described protocols, $\hat O=\hat S_z$, the statistical noise increases quadratcially in $N$\cite{lucke14prl,gabardos20prl} in the presence of laser amplitude noise, namely, where $\beta$ is all the Rabi frequencies involved in the protocol, i.e., $\beta=R$ for the Rabi spectroscopy and $\beta=A,B$ for the SSH spectroscopy.
-In the case of the SSH spectroscopy, $\sigma^2_s$ is suppressed, as $I_x\propto\mathcal{W}_\text{SSH}\delta$ where $\mathcal{W}_\text{SSH}$ is topologically protected against static amplitude uncertainties of $\Omega_{A,B}$\cite{meier18sci,song19prb}.
-We compare $\sigma^2_s$ values of our protocol with that of the Rabi spectroscopy in \fig{clock}-(c) as a function of $N$, assuming perfect $I_x$ measurements.
-We observe that, despite suffering from an additional noise source from the uncertainty of $\delta_t$, the $N$-dependence of $\sigma^2_s$ of the SSH spectroscopy is still smaller than that of the Rabi spectroscopy.
+To quantify the robustness of a measurement protocol against imperfections, we calculate the clock sensitivity to $\delta$, for a system of $N$ non-interacting atoms as: where $t_L$ is the laser interrogation time, $\varphi$ is the accumulated phase due to $\delta$, $\delta_c$ is the working point of the noise-free protocol, $\hat O$ is the measured observable which gives the signal $\braket{\hat O}$, and associated variance $\braket{\Delta ^2 \hat O}$.
+The variance includes both the quantum noise, or SQL, of $N/4$ for non-interacting atoms, and the statistical noise $\sigma^2_s$, coming from the sensitivity of a protocol to technical noise.
+For the collective observable measured in the described protocols, $\hat O=\hat S_z$, the global noise increases quadratically in $N$\cite{lucke14prl,gabardos20prl}, namely, where $gl$ stands for global, $\beta$ is all the Rabi frequencies involved in the protocol, i.e., $\beta=R$ for the Rabi spectroscopy and $\beta=A,B$ for the SSH spectroscopy.
+For Rabi spectroscopy, it can be analytically calculated that

-If it is not possible to measure $I_x$ perfectly, the same quantity can alternatively be measured by first adiabatically preparing an initial state $(\ket{0,g}+\ket{-1,e})/\sqrt{2}$, then turning on the RM dynamics for time $t^B$, followed by measuring $-S_z$.
-We show this protocol in \apdx{sshspec2}.
-We would like to note that the SSH spectroscopy, just as the Rabi spectroscopy, is expected to be sensitive to the laser phase noise $\epsilon_\phi$, as it is the phase we measure in a clock spectroscopy.
-Additionally, since a non-zero $\epsilon_\phi$ breaks the time-reversal symmetry, and thus the symmetry of the SSH model, the topology of the SSH model thus cannot protect against it.
+The noise affecting individual atoms, on the other hand, scales as $\sigma^2_{s,ind}\propto N$, and is suppressed when $N$ is large.